 Verse 13: Then Nebuchadnezzar in his rage and fury commanded to bring Shadrach, Meshach, and Abednego.
 Then they brought these men before the king.

-Hearing the names of the offenders, may have been a shock to the king.
-Up to this point they had given no evidence ofmalfeasance to king or kingdom.
+Hearing the names of the offenders may have been a shock to the king.
+Up to this point they had given no evidence of malfeasance to king or kingdom.
 In other words, they were law abiders.
 So, shock added to his anger which mounted to “rage and fury.”
 Note that the three men came only when compelled.
-Knowing the feelings against them, possibly by those who had been reprimanded by these men for past misdeeds, it is likely they were fully aware of what would happen, still they had no intention of unnecessarily calling attention to themselves by remaining erect during the ceremony.
+Knowing the feelings against them, possibly by those who had been reprimanded by these men for past misdeeds, it is likely they were fully aware of what could happen; still they had no intention of unnecessarily calling attention to themselves by remaining erect during the ceremony.

 Shadrach, Meshach, and Abednego illustrated God’s plan of salvation, not by any aggressive action on their part, but by passive noncompliance.
 They simply stood erect while the vast multitude bowed down.
 The report of their daring enraged the king and he demanded they be brought forward.

-The same applies to the daring of the future noncompliars.
-Their daring, in the face of economic sanctions ( when “no man might buy or sell, save he that had the mark” Revelation 13:17) even life itself, will come to the notice of “all the world [who] wondered after the beast . . . saying, Who is like unto the beast? who is able to make war with him?”
-(Revelation 13:3, 4).
+The same applies to the daring of the future noncompliers.
+Their daring, in the face of economic sanctions (when “no man might buy or sell, save he that had the mark” Revelation 13:17), will come to the notice of “all the world [who] wondered after the beast” (Revelation 13:3).

 Verse 14: Nebuchadnezzar spake and said unto them, Is it true, O Shadrach, Meshach, and Abednego, do not ye serve my gods, nor worship the golden image which I have set up?

 The king, who was enraged at first and possibly forgot the exact identity of the “certain Jews,” may have been surprised that they were Daniel’s companions.
 So, he did a little back-peddling.
-So, not accepting the word of the “certain Chaldeans” whom he knew to be schemers of first order, the king asked them directly by name “is the report true?”
+Not accepting the word of the “certain Chaldeans,” whom he knew to be schemers of the first order, the king asked them directly by name if the report was true.
 In other words, he wanted a confession from their own mouths before executing sentence.